 Right now, “organic” produce where you shop may be hydroponically grown—but there is no legal requirement for hydroponic produce to be labeled as such.

-You can use the accompanying Hydroponic Buyer’s Guide to learn which brands sell produce grown using hydroponic methods.
+You can use the accompanying Guide to Avoiding Soilless Organic Produce to learn which brands sell produce grown using hydroponic methods.

 Although we initially list 57 brands, including many of the largest nationally distributed ones, The Cornucopia Institute acknowledges our guide is less than complete because there is limited transparency among certifiers and agribusiness giants.
 We will continue to add brands as we become aware of them.